-Do you have a pair of shoes that you never abandon because they are your favorite?
+Do you have a pair of shoes that you never abandon because they are your favourite?
 Do you wear the same shoes for more than two consecutive days?

 If you find shoes that you love, buy two pairs instead.
-In this way, you can also have them in different colors to match the various looks.
+In this way, you can also have them in different colours to match the various looks.

-Without going to Hyperhidrosis (excessive perspiration), sweating of the feet can have unpleasant effects for our feet in particular, because:
+Without going to Hyperhidrosis (excessive perspiration), sweating of the feet can have unpleasant effects on our feet in particular, because:

 - In your shoes, with socks, sweat is challenging to evacuate.

 - Our feet are found in a hot and humid environment in which sweat macerates in the middle of bacteria and other fungal infections.